AmpersandJS/ampersand-select-view/README.md

     - Support `0` value options, both in Model id's and array values.
     - Add `eagerValidate`.
     - Denote a plan for 4.x release
-    - bulk update README, and some cody tidying
+    - Bulk update README, and some cody tidying

 ## credits